panoptesDev/Safecoin/docs/src/running-validator/validator-start.md

 solana balance --lamports
 ```

-Read more about the [difference between SOL and lamports here](../introduction.md#what-are-sols).
+Read more about the [difference between SAFE and lamports here](../introduction.md#what-are-sols).

 ## Create Vote Account

 If you haven’t already done so, create a vote-account keypair and create the
 vote account on the network.
 If you have completed this step, you should see the
-“vote-account-keypair.json” in your Solana runtime directory:
+“vote-account-keypair.json” in your Safecoin runtime directory:

 ```bash
 solana-keygen new -o ~/vote-account-keypair.json